plum-umd/abstracting-definitional-interpreters/haskell/README.txt

     interpreters to instantiate dom to a domain that is a proper lattice.
 If two values must be joined during concrete evaluation Top is returned, but this should never happen.
+  * Lattice is a general purpose Lattice class
   * Lens is a utility for functional record-like projections and updates (not used at the moment, but comes in handy when a state monad transformers needs to have multiple things inside.  it can't be used at the moment